 Because of changes to how medications are prescribed in the southern state, many surveys show that adolescents are less likely to abuse these drugs than they were 10 years ago.
 For example, the 2016 FYSAS found that, among high school students, past-month abuse of prescription painkillers and prescription amphetamines was 2 percent or less.
 Even better, more than two-thirds of respondents reported that taking a prescription drug without a prescription or smoking cigarettes posed great risk of harm.
 Most students reported that they and their friends agreed that using various drugs was wrong with 92.7 percent reporting it was wrong to take prescription drugs without a doctor’s order.

-Resources for Florida Residents Who Need Prescription Drug Addiction Treatment
+Florida Prescription Drug Addiction Resources

 In fact, SAMHSA is an incredible resource for anyone who struggles with mental or behavioral problems, including addiction, or who has a loved one who struggles with these conditions.
 SAMHSA manages a National helpline as well as an online treatment finder; they also support National Recovery Month to promote successful recovery from mental illness and addiction.